MyTooliT/ICOc/Documentation/Tutorials.md

 - **Acquisition Time** (Time the ADC holds a value to get a sampling point)
 - **Oversampling Rate** (Oversampling rate of the ADC)

-The formula which can be used to calculate the Sampling rate can be found in the [documentation of the CAN commands](https://mytoolit.github.io/Documentation/#sampling-rate).
+The formula which can be used to calculate the sampling rate can be found in the [documentation of the CAN commands](https://mytoolit.github.io/Documentation/#sampling-rate).

 <a name="tutorials:section:icon-cli-tool"></a>